-I personally dislike Prince Báthory Zsigmond of Transylvania and so do most of the Hungarian Székelys.
-His unstable and tyrannic rule has brought about lots of miseries and destructions in the Principality of Transylvania.
-Let us not forget, that the Transylvanian princes enjoyed greater and more concentrated power above their subjects than any contemporary Habsburg rulers.
+I personally dislike Prince Báthory Zsigmond of Transylvania, as do most of the Hungarian Székelys.
+His unstable and tyrannical rule brought much misery and destruction to the Principality of Transylvania.
+Let us not forget that the Transylvanian princes enjoyed greater and more concentrated power over their subjects than any contemporary Habsburg rulers.
 If you want to know whether the Principality was just a vassal state of the Ottomans, read my article here:

-Alas, it was a wrong choice made by King Báthory István (Stefan) of Poland (lived 1533-1586) that placed his nephew, Báthory Zsigmond (1572-1613) to the Transylvanian throne.
-Now, let us read the research of Szibler Gábor about the 15-Year-War and see whether I was right or not.
-Please, note that I am using the Eastern name order for Hungarian names where family names come first.
+Unfortunately, it was a wrong decision of King Báthory István (Stefan) of Poland (r.
+1533-1586) to put his nephew Báthory Zsigmond (1572-1613) on the Transylvanian throne.
+Let us now read Szibler Gábor’s research on the 15 Years’ War and see if I was right or not.
+Please note that I am using the oriental name order for Hungarians, where the surname comes first.

-While the Habsburgs and the Kingdom of Hungary were fighting the Ottoman Empire continuously, the world has changed profoundly in Transylvania.
-Prince Báthory Zsigmond didn’t think the outcome of the war so bright due to its length and failures.
-Besides, he had some family troubles because he was unable to „sleep the marriage” with Maria Krisztiera, a Habsburg Archduchess.
-His depressive mood has often overcome him and he decided to resign from his throne.
+While the Habsburg-ruled Kingdom of Hungary was fighting the Ottoman Empire, the world was changing in Transylvania.
+Prince Báthory Zsigmond didn’t think much of the outcome of the war due to its length and failures.
+He also had family problems because he could not “sleep” on his marriage to Maria Krisztiera, a Habsburg archduchess.
+His depressive mood often overcame him and he decided to abdicate his throne.
 The lost battle of Mezőkeresztes in 1596 didn’t improve his mood.
 He had every reason to expect revenge from the Ottoman Empire, as he was nominally an ally of the Sultan.
-Here is more about this battle:
+Here is more about this unlucky battle:

-He was having lengthy negotiations about this with Emperor Rudolf.
-He asked for the Silesian Principalities of Oppeln and Ratibor with the rank of an Imperial Prince, in addition to this, he wanted to be a member of the Order of the Golden Fleece.
-Still, he hasn`t stopped the war against the Ottoman Empire.
-His Captain Borbély György of Lippa castle took the forts of Csanád and Arad during the autumn of 1597 but his Chancellor Jósika István could not take Temesvár (Timisoara) castle.
-Here is more about the strategically so important Lippa castle, one of the “entrances” of Transylvania:
+He had lengthy negotiations with Emperor Rudolph about ceding the throne of Transylvania.
+He asked for the Silesian principalities of Oppeln and Ratibor with the rank of imperial prince, and he wanted to be a member of the Order of the Golden Fleece.
+However, he did not stop the war against the Ottoman Empire.
+His captain, Borbély György of Lippa Castle, took the fortresses of Csanád and Arad in the autumn of 1597, but his chancellor, Jósika István, could not take the castle of Temesvár (Timisoara).
+Read more about the strategic importance of Lippa Castle, one of the “entrances” to Transylvania:

-The Turks have also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Port but Báthory has not agreed.
-Clearly, Transylvania was not like Wallachia or Moldova where the Sultan was able to control the situation easily, assigning voivodes to his liking.
-As for the political relationship between the Transylvanian princes and the Sultan, read the story of how Báthory’s uncle, István had been appointed as the prince in 1575:
+The Ottoman Turks also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Porte, but Báthory did not agree.
+Obviously, Transylvania was not like Wallachia or Moldova, where the Sultan could easily control the situation by appointing voivods according to his wishes.
+As for the political relationship between the Transylvanian princes and the Sultan, read the story of how Báthory’s uncle, István, was appointed prince in 1575:

-Báthory and his diplomat, Father Carillo had been discussing the issue in Prague for a year before they could come to terms with Habsburg Rudolf.
-Zsigmond has finally got the Golden Fleece and the two principalities, plus 50,000 pieces of gold annually.
-The Emperor made a promise to get the rank of a Cardinal for him by asking the Pope for it.
-After this, Báthory announced to the Estates of Transylvania in the spring of 1598 that he would resign.
-In fact, he has left Transylvania in April 1598.
+Báthory and his diplomat, Father Carillo, had spent a year in Prague discussing the matter before agreeing with Rudolf of Habsburg.
+Zsigmond finally got the Golden Fleece and the two principalities, plus 50,000 pieces of gold a year.
+The emperor promised to make him a cardinal by asking the pope.
+As a result, Báthory announced his resignation to the Transylvanian Estates in the spring of 1598.
+He left Transylvania in April 1598.

-Royal commissioners were supposed to lead the country in his stead (the name of Nádasdy Ferenc had come up here), namely they were the following persons: Bishop Szuhay István of Vác, Istvánffy Miklós, and Bartholomäus Pezzen.
-Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond had been in charge of the power.
+In his place, royal commissioners (the name of Nádasdy Ferenc was mentioned) were to govern the country: Bishop Szuhay István of Vác, Istvánffy Miklós and Bartholomew Pezzen.
+Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond, had been in power.

-My remark: as Bocskai was so full-heartedly supporting Zsigmond with his military skills, my mixed feelings about Bocskai István, later Prince of Transylvania is just getting stronger.
-Here you can read more about the Uprising of Bocskai István and the result of his reign: people like me tend to think that the 15-Year-War was discontinued against the Ottomans because of him:
+My comment: As Bocskai supported Báthory Zsigmond so wholeheartedly with his military skills, I have mixed feelings about Bocskai István, the later Prince of Transylvania.
+Here you can read more about Bocskai István’s rebellion and the result of his reign: some historians in Hungary tend to think that the 15 Years’ War against the Ottomans was stopped because of him:

-After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August but they never arrived there because Báthory Zsigmond has come home unexpectedly in mid-August and has taken the power again.
-The army of the Sublime Port had already been getting closer to Transylvania and Serdar Szaturdzsi Mehmed has taken Csanád, Arad, and Solymos, then began the siege of Várad Castle.
+After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August, but they never arrived there because Báthory Zsigmond unexpectedly returned home in mid-August and took power again.
+The army of the Sublime Port had already approached Transylvania and Serdar Szaturdzsi Mehmed took Csanád, Arad, and then Solymos and began the siege of Várad Castle.

-Emperor Rudolf decided to send his armies to Transylvania.
+Soon Emperor Rudolph decided to send his armies to Transylvania.
 His army was led by the chief captain of Kassa (Kosice, Kaschau), Giorgio Basta.
-Basta instigated Voivode Michael Vitez of Wallachia to move to Transylvania and take the power over on behalf of the King of Hungary (who was none other than Rudolf).
+Basta instigated Voivode Michael Vitez of Wallachia to attack Transylvania and seize power on behalf of the King of Hungary (who was none other than Rudolf).
 Thus two armies marched against Prince András.